w3f/General-Grants-Program/grants/grants.md

      1. Label the file as "project_name.md".
      1. Fill out the template with the details of your project.
      1. Once you have filled out the template, and are happy that it is complete, click on "create new pull request".
      1. The body of the pull request will show a template that requests an abstract of the project and the completion of a checklist.
-Please complete as approriate.
+Please complete as appropriate.
 The **pull request template** can be viewed here: [Link](https://github.com/w3f/Web3-collaboration/blob/master/.github/PULL_REQUEST_TEMPLATE/grant_application.md)
    * Please take care to include all necessary information!
 1. **Review**
    * W3F will review the applications received and determine if more information is required and potentially schedule a call with the team.